Paul McNamara MBACP

 How long do sessions last?

 Sessions last for 50 minutes.

 My normal fee is £40.00 payable at the end of each session.

 I do offer a sliding scale of charges for low or unwaged, or for counselling students.
 This is normally discussed and decided upon during the first session.

 Do I have to pay for the first session?

-Yes there is a standard charge of £20 for the first session.
+Yes there is a charge but it is reduced to £30 for the first session.